-First fully autonomous passenger vehicle to drive on public roads joins over 100 of some of the most significant cars in history at the Revs Institute®, Naples, Florida.
+First fully autonomous passenger vehicle to drive on public roads joins over 100 of some of the most significant cars in history at Revs Institute®, Naples, Florida.

-The first self-driving passenger vehicle to drive on public roads, Waymo’s now retired Firefly joins over 100 of some of the most significant cars in history at the Revs Institute®, Naples, Florida.
+The first self-driving passenger vehicle to drive on public roads, Waymo’s now retired Firefly joins over 100 of some of the most significant cars in history at Revs Institute®, Naples, Florida.
 The Firefly completed the first-ever autonomous trip on public roads in Austin, Texas in October 2015.

 Revs Institute seeks to foster a new level of understanding for the status of the automobile as a cultural icon and foremost agent of change and human progress.
 The Waymo donation marks the prominence of the museum as a world-renowned repository for automotive technological milestones.

 “Having arguably the earliest autonomous car at Revs Institute, whether or not autonomy becomes a major thing, is directly on point to our mission,” says museum Founder, Miles Collier.